catarinaburghi/catarinaburghi.github.io/projects.md

 title: Projects!
 ---

+## Here are a few projects that I'm currently working on:

+Nothing at the moment. 😔

 ## Here is a few projects I'm planning on working on:

-Nothing at the moment. 😔
+More blender cars!
+I have a post about my Toyota Supra project you could check out.

+I have a couple of files of Formula 1 cars that I'm messing around with.

 ## Here are a few projects that I've worked on: